We are playing a leading role in transforming the waste sector

 Buildings and infrastructure – through committing to sustainable and low carbon construction for new build projects; maximising self-sufficiency of power and heat where viable and driving the energy efficiency of all infrastructure including offices.

-Transport – though decarbonising logistics fleet as well as the ‘yellow plant’ vehicles at our sites; introducing smarter working to reduce and green our travel; and developing and delivering solutions eliminating shipping of waste overseas.
+Transport – through decarbonising our logistics fleet as well as the ‘yellow plant’ vehicles at our sites; introducing smarter working to reduce our travel requirements; and developing and delivering solutions to eliminate shipping of waste overseas.

 Step 2.
 Maximising Recycling